TayyubaK/SQL-Project/starting_with_questions.md

 And if the final query is modified to 'WHERE cat_rank=2', Nest-USA and Apparel also rank #2 for 2 other cities/countries.

 **Sample Output:**

 ![q3_ans](https://github.com/TayyubaK/SQL-Project/assets/143013434/0f12b478-93e8-46b4-bbce-683da0bb97c7)

+**Data Quality Concerns:**

+* Product categories were cleaned by extracting the category after 'Home/'.
+However, there are still values that aren't so neatly handled.
+For example, #3 could be categorized as electronics, accessories, or drinkware.
+More context/information needed for better cleaning.

+    1. Home/Accessories/Drinkware --> main_category = Accessories

+    1. Home/Electronics/ --> main_category = Electronics

+    1. Home/Electronics/Accessories/Drinkware --> main_category = Electronics

 ### **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**